AP1000® Plant Design

 • Advanced chemical-free load-following capability

-• Plants used in both baseload and load-follow modes with ramp rates of +/- 5% per minute down to 15% of full power
+• Reactors used in both baseload and load-follow modes with ramp rates of +/- 5% per minute down to 15% of full power